-For complete information regarding authorship, ethics, and availability of data and materials please review DDS's full submission guidelines.
+Please review full Submission Guidelines for information related to authorship, ethics and availability of data and materials.

 Manuscript Quality and Review Process

 Manuscripts submitted to Digestive Diseases and Sciences (DDS) should be concise, well organized, and clearly written.
 Acceptance of manuscripts will be based on originality and importance to the field of digestive diseases.
 Submitted manuscripts are reviewed by the editor-in-chief and associate editors and, in the majority of cases, by two or more experts in the field.
 The editors can choose to reject a manuscript without peer review if the manuscript is of insufficient quality or relevance to warrant acceptance.